To solve a system of equations with the addition method, follow these steps:

 1. Rewrite both equations in standard form if they aren’t in it already.

-3. Multiply the terms of the equations by some constant that will cause the variable you chose in step 2 to have the same coefficient in both equations, but with opposite signs (ie: and .
-Both have , but one of them has the opposite sign).
+2. Multiply the terms of the equations by some constant that will cause the first variable to have the same coefficient in both equations, but with opposite signs, i.e., and (both have , but one of them has the opposite sign).

-4. Add the equations together.
-The variables that have the opposite sign of each other should cancel out, leaving you with one variable.
+3. Add the equations together.
+The first variable will cancel out, leaving you with the second variable.